-The group „Emerging viruses” is led by Pr Isabella Eckerle, MD, DTMH, and clinical virologists with more than 10 years of experience working on emerging viruses with focus on zoonotic viruses and coronaviruses.
-She is also the responsible for the Geneva Centre for Emerging Viral Diseases.
+The group „Emerging viruses” is led by Pr Isabella Eckerle, MD, DTMH, clinical virologists with more than 10 years of experience working on emerging viruses with focus on zoonotic viruses and coronaviruses.
+She is also the co-responsible for the Geneva Centre for Emerging Viral Diseases.

 This group is the affiliated research group of the Geneva Centre for Emerging Viral Diseases, a joint institution between the University Hospitals of Geneva (HUG) and the Faculty of Medicine, University of Geneva, with the main laboratory of research group being located at the Department of Microbiology and Molecular Medicine (MIMOL) at the Centre medical universitaire (CMU).

 The focus of our research is the phenotypic characterization of novel and emerging zoonotic viruses by 1) laboratory-based risk assessment using innovative and highly specific cell culture models from humans and animal reservoir hosts and 2) translational studies on clinical viral characteristics in humans, such as viral shedding patterns, antibody responses and intra-host evolution.

 Since the beginning of the SARS-CoV-2 pandemic, our laboratory is strongly involved in both in development and validation of diagnostics for SARS-CoV-2, as well as multiple research projects on SARS-CoV-2, for example on virus isolation studies, creation of a SARS-CoV-2 biobank, molecular as well as phenotypic characterization and coinfection with other respiratory viruses in primary airway epithelial cells and clinical as well as immunological studies.